GangYang2012/heiswayi.github.io/_posts/2015-11-16-embedding-dll-files-into-single-exe-file.md

 ---
 layout: post
-title: Embedding .DLL Files Into A Single .EXE File
+title: Embedding .DLL files into a single .EXE file
-description: Unusual way to create a single binary .EXE file with embedded .DLL files in C#.
+description: Some tricks to create a single binary .EXE file with embedded .DLL files using C# WinForms.
 keywords: embedded dll, visual studio
 ---

 This method is unusual and rarely people do it, but it still works for me when I want to hide one or two external library binaries like .DLL files into my single .EXE application file.
-I used to build most of my Windows application in C# language by using Visual Studio.
+I used to build most of my Windows application in .NET C# by using Visual Studio.

-Let's say I want to compile a simple application, for example a Mini Browser, and I have used these following five external .DLL files in my project:-
+Let's say I want to compile a simple application, for example a Mini Browser, and I have used these following 5 external .DLL files in my project:-

 - DevExpress.BonusSkins.v13.2.dll
 - DevExpress.Data.v13.2.dll